 Community dog service

-This will support the borough’s residents to increase their independence and improve their wellbeing.
+This supports our residents to increase their independence and improve their wellbeing.

-Our community dog, Lexi, will be working with residents alongside her handler, Lucy, and a health or social care professional.
+We have 2 community dogs, Ned and Lexi, who work with residents alongside their handler Lucy, and a health or social care professional.

-Lexi will support both children and adults with a range of needs - from those with a learning disability, autism or dementia to people with mental health conditions, physical disabilities or sensory needs.
+Ned and Lexi support both children and adults with a range of needs - from those with a learning disability, autism or dementia to people with mental health conditions, physical disabilities or sensory needs.

-Individuals will be supported in many different ways, with the community dog service helping them to achieve goals through a tailored care plan that will improve their well-being and confidence in every day skills.
+Individuals are supported in many different ways, with the community dog service helping them to achieve goals through tailored sessions that will improve their wellbeing and confidence in every day skills.
 Sessions are also designed to help to overcome specific challenges and develop new life skills.

-Examples of goals residents have achieved through working with a community dog are:
+Examples of specific goals residents have achieved through working with a community dog are: